 Meet The Neighborhood Crime Watch

-The neighborhood watch, a fascinating social convention that exists in various forms around the world.
+The neighborhood watch, a fascinating social convention.
+It exists in various forms around the world.
 There are various characters that form part of this amateur crime prevention group:

 There is the meticulous curly haired woman in her early 60’s.
 She’s a busy body organizer, and her efforts will give her husband some welcome relief as he turns back to watching the cricket test match on the telly.